In this article I’ll give an overview of classic, direct response marketing based business principles and attitudes.

 Teach people valuable stuff and they are more likely to buy.

-Some say RTR instead: Respect, Trust and Rapport.
+Some mention RTR instead: Respect, Trust and Rapport.

-Educational marketing: We educate our prospects and pre-frame our solution.
-We deliver incredible value upfront and become the leader in our field.
+We always strive to deliver incredible value upfront and become the leader in our field.

-We want to position ourselves as the expert, as THE solution.
+Expert positioning: We want to position ourselves as the expert, as the trusted advisor, and as the solution.

 We choose to be the person who delivers consistently value in advance.

-We position ourself as THE preeminent choice for our clients.
+This positions us as the preeminent choice for our clients.

 When companies get big, become very successful or go public, different shareholders with different (personal) agendas enter the picture.